cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 Decoupling pipelines to scale is then one of the best approaches to build new modern applications and microservices.
 But it can be very hard to work on these decoupled objects to define a pipeline, which conceptually is a sequential and "monolithic" tasks execution.

 So, Tekton is demonstrating its power of decoupling CI/CD pipelines and builds to scale.
-And it needs also a powerful orchestrator to simplify the complexity underneath, and even more when dealing with a platform like Kubernetes, that can also add more complexity.
+But it needs also a powerful orchestrator to simplify the complexity underneath, and even more when dealing with a platform like Kubernetes, that can also add more complexity.

 I like to say that the best way to build and run CI/CD pipelines for modern (and also traditional, why not!) software applications is to make it simple and "abstract the abstraction".
 I believe Jenkins X is about that.
 It is about applying the simplicity of trational Jenkins pipelines from a powerful and scalable engine.